 Lasso.Security's deployment options:

-- Enterprise engagement: Hosted and managed options
+- Enterprise engagement: Hosted and managed options may be evaluated through its sales process

 The Value Proposition: Why Choose MintMCP for Enterprise AI Governance?